F5-use-cases/f5-rs-docs/docs/usage/first_time_run.rst

 - Add the following credentials:
    - Secret: 'USERNAME' , ID: 'vault_username'
-      - USERNAME: used as the username for instances that you launch. also used to tag instances. example johnw
+      - USERNAME: used as the username for instances that you launch. also used to tag instances. example johnw. please follow BIGIP password complexity guide  https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/big-ip-system-secure-password-policy-14-0-0/01.html
 - Add the following credentials:
    - Secret: 'EMAIL' , ID: 'vault_email'
       - EMAIL: your EMAIL address